diegocarrera89/AugmentedGradCAM/README.md

 ```

  ### Notes
- In the ImageNet experiments scripts, we decouple Grad-CAMs computation and aggregation (via `tensorflow`) due to the large size of the validation set.
+ In the ImageNet experiments scripts, we decouple Grad-CAMs computation and aggregation due to the large size of the validation set.
 Moreover, we process images in batches to avoid memory saturation.